-Kristóf was born and raised in Budapest, Hungary.
-He was a VJ and producer of the Hungaran music television of the MTV Networks, and a star of local reality shows such as I’m a Celebrity Get Me Out of Here, and Celebrity Fear Factor.
-He is the writer of Hungarian teen trash comedy, Dream.net, he played in several Hungarian and international movie productions, and on stage as well.
-As “White City Boy”, his missions are personal tours all across Israel, thematic walks in Tel Aviv, home restaurant events and catering vegan happenings such as weddings and birthdays, party and event hosting, talk show and round table talk hosting, and more.
+Kristóf was was born and raised in Budapest, Hungary.
+He was a VJ and producer of the Hungarian music television of the MTV Networks, and a star of local reality shows such as I’m a Celebrity Get Me Out of Here, and Celebrity Fear Factor.
+He played in several Hungarian and international movie productions, and on stage as well.

-He started his writing career as a movie and fashion reviewer and pop culture expert, and interviewed several international film makers, word famous actors (Oliver Stone, Sarah Jessica Parker, Sigourney Weaver, Jake Gyllenhaal, Anne Hathaway and many more).
-He was the editor in charge of Hungary’s unique pop culture and fashion magazine, “PEP!”.
-He attended numerous fashion related events all over the world – fashion weeks and exhibitions -, and he is a regular writer of the Cosmopolitan Hungary, Hungarian Marie Claire Blog, and Time Out Israel.
-He published three book s of short stories in Hungarian in 2012.
+He started his writing career as a movie and fashion reviewer and pop culture expert, and interviewed several international film makers, world famous actors (Oliver Stone, Sarah Jessica Parker, Sigourney Weaver, Jake Gyllenhaal, Anne Hathaway and many more). and he is a regular writer of easyJet’s in flight magazine, Cosmopolitan Hungary, Hungarian Marie Claire Blog, and Time Out Israel.

 A: Not being naked on a nude beach.

 Q: What does good energy mean to you?